 Manual Physical Therapy Specialists

 Whether you’re recovering from a procedure, healing from a sports injury or just seeking to improve your daily functioning abilities, manual physical therapy offers a pain-free, non-invasive solution.
-At TRI Physical Therapy, your physical therapist is trained and experienced in manual physical therapy and relies on it as an integral part of treatment for a variety of reasons.
+At physical therapy in Brooklyn NY, your physical therapist is trained and experienced in manual physical therapy and relies on it as an integral part of treatment for a variety of reasons.
 Integrative manual therapy is a process that takes into consideration your total performance and movement.

-Manual therapy is a very old branch of medicine that’s being honed to a fine science by physical therapists today.
+Manual PT (hands-on physical therapy) is a very old branch of medicine that’s being honed to a fine science by physical therapists today.

 Manual physical therapy (PT) requires knowledge of the musculoskeletal and nervous systems.
 Touch and movement is used for diagnosis as well as for treatment.
-Your NYC physical therapist uses all of the traditional physical therapy tools: consultation, observation and specific analysis with a computer to craft a treatment plan that helps you either heal or improve your physical well-being.
+Your top rated PT specialist uses all of the traditional physical therapy tools: consultation, observation and specific analysis with a computer to craft a treatment plan that helps you either heal or improve your physical well-being.

 Custom Made for You

 Manual therapy sounds a lot like massage or chiropractic treatment, but there are some major differences.
-Your physical therapist relies on a wide range of tools to first make an assessment.
+Your PT doctors in Brooklyn relies on a wide range of tools to first make an assessment.

 Careful analysis of your movement patterns can reveal what may be causing your pain or dysfunction.
 Analysis can also determine what you can improve to function better.